Notes on the Geography of Spain: Madrid

-Tucked into the dense urban fabric, the Church of San Isidro is historically important, even though physically easy to overlook.
+Tucked into the dense urban fabric, the Church of San Isidro is historically important but easy to overlook.
 It was originally part of the Jesuit Imperial College.
 After the Jesuits were expelled from Spain, it became a parish church but was then elevated to the status of the city's cathedral, which it remained from 1885 until 1993.
 The architect was the Jesuit Pedro Sánchez, and he followed the pattern established in Rome's Jesuit church of Il Gesù.

 What would he have made of this, the monument to Columbus that was erected in 1885 to celebrate the marriage of Alfonso XII?
 Columbus appears to be pointing to the New World, though his arm actually extends to the east.
 The monument is unapproachable today because it stands at the center of a busy traffic circle in the Plaza de Colón.